 A Simple Solution

-I was so wrong.
+Boy, was I wrong.

-Looking back at the wisdom of people who counseled, “Go for a walk, watch TV, or take a nap”, I realize I had a lot to learn back then about true success and happiness.
-I think back to my dear mother’s favorite saying (“Take time out!”) and how my stubbornness didn’t allow me to see past the flurry of activity and endless stream of things on my schedule.
+Looking back at the wisdom of people who counseled, “Go for a walk, read a book, or take a nap”, I see now that I had a lot to learn about health and happiness.
+My lack of this kind of awareness didn’t allow me to see past the flurry of activity and endless stream of things on my schedule.

 Say YES to rest and play